 If a person completes a pretrial intervention program (PTI) or misdemeanor intervention program (MIP), then an assistant state attorney with the State Attorney’s Office will file a “notice of administrative nolle prosequi.”

-Additionally, the State Attorney’s Office might enter an administrative nolle prosequi “due to the age of the case.”
+Additionally, the State Attorney’s Office might enter an administrative nolle prosequi in Florida “due to the age of the case.”
 When the administrative nolle prosequi is filed with the clerk of court, it triggers a process to recall any outstanding warrant or capias.

 Hiring a criminal justice lawyer quickly after an accusation or arrest remains one of the most effective ways to defend yourself against an unfair prosecution.
 By fighting the charges, the criminal defense attorney might convince the prosecutor to enter the nolle prosse.